Gabrieltgaldino/NRG_QT/docs/source/index.rst

 ---------------------

 :doc:`/installation/prerequisites`
-    This will guide you on how to install Pymol and NRGSuite
+    This will guide you on how to install PyMOL and NRGSuite

 Only install the plugin:
 ------------------------